minio/docs/source/quickstart/macos.rst

 #.
 Launch the :mc:`minio server`

-   From the Terminal, use this command to start a local MinIO instance in the ``~/minio`` folder.
+   From the Terminal, use this command to start a local MinIO instance in the ``~/data`` folder.
-   If desired, you can replace ``~/minio`` with another location to use for the MinIO instance.
+   If desired, you can replace ``~/data`` with another location to which the user has read, write, and delete access for the MinIO instance.

    .. code-block:: shell
       :class: copyable

-      minio server ~/minio
+      ~/minio server ~/data

+   If you installed with Homebrew, do not include the ``~/`` at the beginning of the command.

    The :mc:`minio server` process prints its output to the system console, similar to the following: